sh-ikeda/bsllmner/bsllmner/prompt/prompt.md

 Note also that multiple gene modulation methods can be used for one sample.
 For example, you may find "ARID1A" as a knocked-out gene and "CHAF1A" as a gene treated with dTAG.
 In this case, your output must be [{"gene": "ARID1A", "method": "knockout"}, {"gene": "CHAF1A", "method": "dTAG"}].

 Are you ready?

+# 13
+user
+A cell line is a group of cells that are genetically identical and have been cultured in a laboratory setting.
+For example, HeLa, Jurkat, HEK293, etc. are names of commonly used cell lines.

+I will input json formatted metadata of a sample for a biological experiment.
+If the sample is considered to be a cell line, extract the cell line name from the input data.

+Your output must be in JSON format, like {"cell_line": "NAME"} .
+"NAME" is just a placeholder.
+Replace it with a string you have extracted.

+If the input sample data is not of a cell line, you should not extract any text from the input and your output must be like {"cell_line": "None"} .

+Note that some samples are cells differentiated from a stem cell line.
+In this case, add the "differentiated_into" attribute to the output.
+Its value must be an extracted phrase that represents the differentiated cell type.
+For example, assume that a sample is described as "neuron cells derived from hESC H9".
+H9 is a name of an ES cell line and this sample is H9-derived neuron cells, so your output is {"cell_line": "H9", "differentiated_into": "neuron cells"}.

+Are you ready?